25Ericcheong/dev-daily-journal/README.md

             {$set: {subscribers: 98562}}
           )
           </pre></code>
           Look for a document with the specified title value and set the topics value with the provided array.
-If it does not exist, insert a new document (purpose of upsert)
+If it does not exist, insert a new document (purpose of upsert).
+You can also use <code>$inc</code> followed by the field and the value to incrementally increase the existing value by as well if required
           <pre><code>
           db.podcasts.updateOne(
             { title: "The Developer Hub" },